hm-choi/FedHEAT/FedHEAT_leaf_dataset/README.md

 - `femnist`
 - `celeba`

-For example, the following command runs the evaluation on FEMNIST: \
+For example, the following command runs the evaluation on FEMNIST: \\
-**FEMNIST, FedHEAT in encrypted version:**
+1. FEMNIST, FedHEAT in encrypted version
 ~~~bash
 CUDA_VISIBLE_DEVICES=0 python3 \
     federated_train.py \